 The Wi-Fi reception in my house had been pretty terrible lately.
 The original setup was fairly simple: all the devices connected to an ISP (Hinet) -provided Alcatel I-040GW, an ONT device with wired & wireless router capabilities, and a TP-Link WR841HP V1 in WDS relay mode on another floor to extend the wireless signal.

-An issue seemed to be that the connection between the I-040GW and the WR841HP was unstable.1 Of course, I could simply get another wireless AP and hook it on to the I-040GW.
-However, as there seemed to be reports of the I-040GW overheating under heavy load2, and I also wanted to set up ad-blocking together with more complex firewall and routing rules for an open guest network and my home server 3 (mostly used for storage; will make a post about it in the future), I thought I might as well bite the bullet and set up a pfSense virtual machine on the server as a router along the way (and therefore reliefing the burden on the ONT).
+An issue seemed to be that the connection between the I-040GW and the WR841HP was unstable.
+Of course, I could simply get another wireless AP and hook it on to the I-040GW.
+However, as there seemed to be reports of the I-040GW overheating under heavy load, and I also wanted to set up ad-blocking together with more complex firewall and routing rules for an open guest network and my home server (mostly used for storage; will make a post about it in the future), I thought I might as well bite the bullet and set up a pfSense virtual machine on the server as a router along the way (and therefore reliefing the burden on the ONT).

 For the hardware, I got a refurbished Asus RT-AC66U B1 (which is essentially the same hardware as the RT-AC68U) for around NT$2400 (~US$80) and a used Intel GbE NIC for around NT$450 (~US$15).
 Since I would be using the wireless router in AP mode (and as a switch), with all the routing done by the server, I could probably get away with a less powerful model.
-That being said, I wanted to set up VLANs for isolation, so getting a model with good custom firmware support made sense.4
+That being said, I wanted to set up VLANs for isolation, so getting a model with good custom firmware support made sense.

 Setup